Derwent London

 Overview

 Derwent London plc is a FTSE 250 property investment and development company and the largest London office-focused Real Estate Investment Trust (REIT).
 While not a registered charity itself, the company launched its voluntary Community Fund in Fitzrovia in 2013, extending it to the Tech Belt area in 2016.
 Since inception, the fund has invested approximately £1.2 million in over 180 grassroots community projects across central London.
-For 2025-2027, the company has committed £150,000 annually, divided equally between Community Fund West (Fitzrovia & West End) and Community Fund East (Tech Belt).
-Beyond the Community Fund, Derwent London distributes over £300,000 annually to charitable causes, with a particular focus on mental health support and organizations helping people experiencing or facing homelessness.
+The company has committed £150,000 annually, divided equally between Community Fund West (Fitzrovia & West End) and Community Fund East (Tech Belt).
+Beyond the Community Fund, Derwent London distributes over £300,000 annually to charitable causes, with a particular focus on mental health support and organisations helping people experiencing or facing homelessness.
 CEO Paul Williams, appointed in 2019, has demonstrated strong commitment to social responsibility, including pledging the business to net zero carbon by 2030.

 Funding Priorities